 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average train ticket price from Rome to Naples usually costs around $35.37 two weeks before travel, but can start from as little as $3.21 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Rome to Naples can start from as little as $13.84 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Rome to Naples leaves at 05:31 from Roma Termini.
+The first train from Rome to Naples leaves at 03:00.
 Times and services may vary during weekends and holidays.

-The last train from Rome to Naples leaves at 23:06 from Roma Termini.
+The last train from Rome to Naples leaves at 09:05.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Rome to Naples cover a distance of around 117 miles (189 km) during the journey.